rung/HackChromeData/README.md

 # HackChromeData for Seccamp2022
 ## What's this
 - Simpler version of [HackBrowserData](https://github.com/moonD4rk/HackBrowserData) for training
-  - Original source code came from [HackBrowserData](https://github.com/moonD4rk/HackBrowserData)
+  - Original source code is [HackBrowserData](https://github.com/moonD4rk/HackBrowserData)
 - It's for Windows and maxOS

 ## Build